 It is also possible to file the application in a different language and receive a filing date, but we will not proceed to the registrability check before the application has been translated into Finnish or Swedish.

 Description of the invention

-Start the description by explaining the scope of the invention.
-Also, present the state of the art, or the technical field of the invention.
-The state of the art refers to known solutions, on which the invention is based.
-If the invention is an improvement of an already existing device, you have to describe the device.
-If you are aware of patent or utility model publications or some other form of literature describing the state of the art, you must refer to them in the description.
+Start the description by setting out the field of the invention and the related state of the art, in other words, the solutions that are already known.
+If the invention is an improvement to an already existing device, you have to describe the device.
+If there are any patent or utility model publications or other forms of literature where the state of the art has been presented before, refer to them in the description.

 An application may include several independent and dependent claims:

 - An independent claim defines the most important features of the invention and the scope of protection.

 - A dependent claim refers to an independent claim and supplements it by presenting additional features of the invention.

 The claims relate to either a device or product, not to a method or use.
 If the invention is a device, present all the necessary structural components.
 If it is a chemical product, present the composition.
 A chemical product can also be defined by disclosing its manufacturing process.